How To Attract Your Ideal Customer With Your Facebook Page

 Referring to the example above, The Majestic Outdoors (TMO) uses their logo as their profile image, which consists of mountains and a sun.
-Say, TMO creates a fantastic posts, it’s a picture that captures the feeling of doing Yoga outside-it’s stunning, and one of their current fans, say Cindy, shares this amazing photo to her newsfeed.
+Say, TMO creates a fantastic post, it’s a picture that captures the feeling of doing Yoga outside-it’s stunning, and one of their current fans, say her name is Cindy, shares this amazing photo to her newsfeed.
 Woohoo!

 Do you know what Laura does next?
 Yup, she keeps on scrolling!

 Well, think of your profile pic and page named combined, as the theme of your party, and a post someone shares as the invite, without a clear profile image and page name, you are just a creep trying to get people to a warehouse in downtown where they’re going to get killed!!